spatialresearch/productivitypatterns/log/2204272035 daily sentences.md

 * LinkedIn:: https://www.linkedin.com/in/spatialresearch/
 * Website:: https://github.com/spatialresearch/productivitypatterns
 * Email:: isaac at spatialresearch dot net
-* Bio:: Isaac is an architect based in Thiruvananthapuram, Kerala, India.
-He is currently attempting to complete a survey of architectural imagination between 1961 to 2021 as foundation work to develop towards a Ph.D research soon.
-He has been in traditional construction, urban design research publishing and design academia.
+* Bio:: Isaac is an architect based in Thiruvananthapuram, Kerala, India, developing a research based architectural practice.
+At the moment he is conducting a literature survey of architectural imagination between 1961 to 2021.
+This research acts as foundation to develop towards a practice based Ph.D research.
+He has previously worked in traditional construction, urban design research publishing and academia.